taaheer/my-works/drafts/imss/en.md

   <div style="text-align: center">
   TERRORIST SEBASTIAN

   Who said that?
 What you, you? or you?
   </div>
   Aiming his gun at different students.

   <div style="text-align: center">
   Govind (O.S)

-  Its me
+  It's me.
   </div>
-  Jump front of SEBASTIAN.
+  Jumps in front of SEBASTIAN.

   <div style="text-align: center">
   TERRORIST SEBASTIAN

   Oh, Govind!
-You think you can defeat me and save everyone? in your Dreams.
+You think you can defeat me and save everyone?
+In your dreams.

   </div>
   <div style="text-align: right">CUT TO:</div>